aimoda/rigol-dho824-mcp/README.md

 # Rigol DHO824 MCP Server

-An MCP (Model Context Protocol) server for controlling and querying the Rigol DHO824 oscilloscope using PyVISA.
+An MCP (Model Context Protocol) server for controlling and querying the Rigol DHO824 oscilloscope.

 ![Demo of oscilloscope in action](demo.webp)